EnderTurret/PatchedMod/README.md

 Patched tries very hard to make sure that errors are handled gracefully (your game shouldn't crash if a patch fails) and that the changes that are made can be easily viewed.
 And while I'm not saying other mods don't have decent error handling, I haven't seen another json patching mod that allows viewing the patched json data or any of the other informational features that Patched provides.

-In addition, Patched is a small dependency (only ~180 kB) and doesn't pull in any dependencies itself (such as a language provider) except for its backing library (which is shaded in — you won't even notice it's there).
+In addition, Patched is a small dependency (only ~200 kB, or ~400 kB on older Forge) and doesn't pull in any dependencies itself (such as a language provider) except for its backing library (which is shaded in — you won't even notice it's there).
 It also takes a more future-proof approach to things by keeping the actual json-patching algorithm Minecraft-unaware, which prevents that part from breaking if Mojang changes resource loading or something again for the fifteenth time this update.

 However, I would say the main appeal of Patched is the user-friendliness of being able to list/dump patches, dump files in patched/unpatched forms, and error messages that tell you what went wrong where (and that don't crash the game when they happen).